MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 ---
-title: Use Terraform to import and manage existing Okta applications
+title: Use Terraform to add an application to Okta
-excerpt:
+excerpt: How to guide on adding and managing applications in Okta with Terraform.
 date: 2021-01-23
 toc: false
 classes: wide